angelbbs/NiceHashMinerLegacy/README.md

 - Built-in watchdog.
 - Remote desktop viewer via browser;
 - REST API.
-- ......and many other options and features.
+- ...and many other options and features.